-The Top 5 Questions To Ask An Interior Designer – When You Are Interviewing Them.
+The Top 5 Questions To Ask An Interior Designer – Before You Hire!

-Now, I invite you to pull up a chair, relax for a few minutes, and enjoy your sparkling water, wine, coffee or tea, while you read the 3rd post below, “The Top 5 Questions To Ask An Interior Designer” – when you are interviewing them to help design your home.
+Now, I invite you to pull up a chair, relax for a few minutes, and enjoy your sparkling water, wine, coffee or tea, while you read the 3rd post below, “The Top 5 Questions To Ask An Interior Designer – Before You Hire. ”

 Here we go:

 Scope of Project:

 Generally, the interview/meeting begins with you and your prospective interior designer discussing the scope of your project, the aesthetic you love and the quality level you envision for your home.
 You would provide as detailed a description of your vision and desired outcome as possible by bringing images you’ve saved, sharing information about your collections, antiques and art – anything that will help your prospective interior designer visualize what you have in mind.

 You will want to ask your prospective designer if they have completed a project of similar scope and aesthetic and also how many projects similar in scope and aesthetic to yours they have completed, so you can get an idea of their experience, and if they were able to complete those projects on time and on budget.
 You will definitely want to ask for references, as well, and be sure to ask the reference if they would hire the designer to do another project with them and why.